Optimal velocity fields for instantaneous magnetic field growth: Discussion

 Lastly, the problem studied here may constitute a first step towards inferring fluid flow structures from surface magnetic-field measurements.
-That is, the measurement of surface magnetic fields may be, in many cases, more practical than the direct measurement of flows deep within the interiors of planets or stars.
-Although the detailed structure of these interior flows are unknown, they must be capable of transferring considerable energy to the magnetic field in order to support it against ohmic dissipation.
+That is, in some cases, the measurement of surface magnetic fields may be more practical than the direct measurement of flows deep within the interiors of planets or stars \cite{donati2009magnetic, donati2006surprising, gizon2020meridional, stejko2022constraining}.
+One example is the solar dynamo, where the surface magnetic field has been measured to higher accuracy than has the meridional circulation \cite{charbonneau2014solar, chen2017comprehensive, gizon2020meridional, fuentes2024assessing}.
+While the detailed structures of these interior flows are not fully known, the flows must be capable of transferring considerable energy to the magnetic field in order to support it against ohmic dissipation.
 Thus, a natural starting point in searching for such flows is to determine the velocity field that maximizes energy transfer to the magnetic field, as has been examined here.
+In future work, we hope to extend these results to dynamic velocity fields, such as those inspired by thermally-convective flows that can reverse their primary direction of circulation chaotically or periodically \cite{moore2024large, zhang2025low}.